kiat/tx-soil-moisture/data-cleanup/README.md

 # Running Scripts

-## Script 1
+## convert_missing_data_to_NaN.py

-Script 1 merges the SWC and MET files while removing invalid values.
-This script outputs four files, each of which are explained below.
-The ```missing_cleaned_data``` directory is created automatically to hold the output file.
+The script ```convert_missing_data_to_NaN.py``` inputs the original data folder files, so one SWC file and one MET file for each station.
+The script identifies missing and invalid values in the dataset, and marks those values as NaN value.
+The ```missing_cleaned_data``` directory is created automatically to hold the output file for each station.
+You can run a single station at a time, or run the flag ```--all``` to run all stations at once.
+Examples of terminal commands and working outputs are provided below.

 - ```cleaned_data_station_1.csv```
   - A cleaned dataset that combines both  MET and SWC datasets, with invalid values removed.
 The missing data and individual missing timestamps were found by using this dataset